johnwu0604/movr-telebot/README.md

 <p>Our MOVR Telebot project is a combination of an Android application, an Intel Edison-based apparatus.
 When connected in a video call, callers on both ends can control the robot remotely through the application.
 The communication between the application and the microcontroller is established on Wi-Fi.</p>

 #How we built it
-<p>The basis of our application begins with the Intel Edison board which we programmed using node.js.<br>
+<p>The basis of our application begins with the Intel Edison board which we programmed using node.js.<br><br>

 Hardware: <br>

 Apart from the Intel Edison board, we used limited materials such as DC motors, a breadboard, popsicle sticks and cardboard to build our vehicle.
 We used duct tape to solidify the structure, and on top of that, we used EV3 Lego wheels.
-The circuit simply uses the digital pins on the Edison to receive commands from the Android application, and the IoT capability of the microcontroller let us set up a wiFi connection between the user and the driving system. <br>
+The circuit simply uses the digital pins on the Edison to receive commands from the Android application, and the IoT capability of the microcontroller let us set up a wiFi connection between the user and the driving system. <br><br>

 Software: <br>